 To ensure you receive the best value from Schedule contractors, GSA recommends eligible buying entities [PDF - 179 KB] follow federal schedule ordering procedures to receive best value (GSAR 552.238-79 (h)).
 Following federal ordering guidelines is not mandated.

 State and local buyers are responsible for following the ordering and competitive procedures outlined by their local procurement regulations.
 Additionally, when purchasing with Federal grant funds, buyers must follow the regulations and procedures outlined by the granting agency.

-Mandatory Order Language - Required for all Orders Place under the Disaster Purchasing Program
+Mandatory order language - Required for all orders placed under the Disaster Purchasing Program

 Buyers must include the following language on all orders: